 Will it fit in your space?

 Fitting your refrigerator in its location may be a matter of exact size, if you are replacing a built-in refrigerator/freezer with specific cutout dimensions, placing an ice chest behind the companionway ladder or fitting a remotely mounted compressor under the bench seat in the galley.
-In these cases you need to take measurements before purchasing the unit.
+In these cases, you need to take measurements before purchasing the unit.

 What type of power?

 The most common options are 12V or 24V DC, 110V AC or engine-driven.
 Most electric front-loading refrigerator/ freezers and portable compressor cooler/freezers operate on "universal voltage" and can automatically switch between AC shorepower and DC batteries.
-Waeco (now Dometic) and Norcold refrigerators include electronic control modules that automatically switch between 12V and 24V DC operation.
+Dometic and Norcold refrigerators include electronic control modules that automatically switch between 12V and 24V DC operation.
 Most refrigerators draw about 5A when the compressors are running (during the "duty cycle"), and their thermostats keep them cycling on and off at a rate dependent on the efficiency of the insulation and the ambient temperature.

 Power availability varies depending on boat type.
-Powerboats generate electrical power constantly while under way, so their only limitations occur when anchored and away from shorepower, operating on the House batteries.
+Powerboats generate electrical power constantly while underway, so their only limitations occur when anchored and away from shorepower, operating on the House batteries.
 Sailboats, especially long-distance cruisers, require highly efficient systems to minimize the need for battery-charging engine operation.

-Types of refrigeration
+Types of Refrigeration

 Ice chests: Most weekend boaters can keep their food cold with a portable ice chest or built–in icebox–both of which are simple, inexpensive, and have no mechanical parts to break down.
 Fishermen use ice chests for storing their catch or keeping frozen bait fresh.
 Ice chests are useful as supplemental food storage space onboard larger boats for extending cruising range.

 Their capacity is rated in quarts.
-Each quart of volume is equal to 1/30 of a cubic foot, or 7.5gal./cu. ft.
+Each quart of the volume is equal to 1/30 of a cubic foot, or 7.5gal./cu. ft.
 A 60qt. ice chest holds a volume of about 2 cu. ft.
-The best-insulated Marine Series models are rated to hold ice for five days at 90°F. We have found this claim to be reasonably credible during hot-weather trailer boating excursions, if we're careful about keeping the box closed as much as possible.
+The best-insulated Marine Series models are rated to hold ice for five days at 90°F. We have found this claim to be reasonably credible during hot-weather trailer boating excursions if we're careful about keeping the box closed as much as possible.

 Portable compressor cooler/freezers: Units like the Dometic Coolmatic CF Series portables are compressor-driven refrigerator/freezers with electronic temperature regulation and reliable Danfoss BDF compressors.
 Capable of freezing to 0°F, they typically reach freezing temperature in about an hour.
 Pluses are their performance, AC/DC "universal voltage" operation, and portability, making them useful in the SUV as well as the boat.
 Negatives are their weight (44lb. for a 52qt. size, plus your food, for example) and relatively high cost.
 Dometic manufactures models ranging in size from 18qt. up to 112qt.

 Front-loading refrigerator/freezers: Installed as original equipment on thousands of boats, refrigerators like the Norcold units have right-left reversible door hinges and automatic switching between AC shorepower and 12/24V DC.
 For the technically inclined: their swing compressors are powered by 16V 50Hz AC power, using separate AC and DC circuits (DC battery power is converted using an inverter).
-Norcold recommends that, to protect the internal inverter, DC power should come directly from a battery bank, not from a battery charger or converter.
+Norcold recommends that to protect the internal inverter, DC power should come directly from a battery bank, not from a battery charger or converter.

 Icemakers: Popular on large boats, icemakers produce far more ice in a day than a conventional refrigerator.
 Large boats are frequently used for entertaining, and these under-counter 110V or 220V AC units produce over 20lb. of ice daily, drawing a modest amount of current (2.4A @12V DC for the Raritan Icer-Ette).

 These units convert an existing icebox (generally on a sailboat) into a refrigerator/freezer.
 The compressor and evaporator units are sold separately, allowing you to choose a compressor to match performance requirements and an evaporator of the style and size to fit your existing icebox.
 The compressors and lines come precharged with ozone-friendly R134a coolant and have special quick-connect fittings for assembly.
 These units are versatile, efficient and compact but they are fairly expensive and require a well-insulated icebox.
-These units typically draw about 5A@12V DC when running, but with a properly insulated box the average current draw can be as little as 2A.
+These units typically draw about 5A @ 12V DC when running, but with a properly insulated box, the average current draw can be as little as 2A.
 Typical refrigerator duty cycle for a ColdMachine or SuperColdMachine with 3" insulation runs the compressor 40% of the time.

 Air-cooling vs. water-cooling: Remember how we told you that refrigeration systems don't create cold, but move heat from one location to another?
 This concept is very important when designing an icebox conversion system.
 Two components of your system, the compressor and the condenser, get hot and require a cooling system to dissipate their heat.
 Your two choices are air-cooling and water-cooling.